seamplex/feenox/doc/tutorials/000-setup/README.markdown

 $
 ```

-Don’t worry if you do not undertsand the Gmsh command line.
+Don’t worry if you do not understand the Gmsh command line.
 We will work
 out the details in the tutorials.

   [“Parallelepiped…”]: https://www.seamplex.com/feenox/examples/#parallelepiped-whose-youngs-modulus-is-a-function-of-the-temperature